hard-nett/docs/docs/cosmwasm/testnet/cosmwasm-deployment.md

 ## Initial Setup

-This tutorial uses a Osmosis specific development tools to deploy contracts to Osmosis Testnet(`athena-3`).
+This tutorial uses a Terp-Core specific development tools to deploy contracts to Ter Testnet(`athena-3`).

 ### Setup Rust